 If you are at least a little interested in graphic design, you have heard about the term "flat design."
 It first appeared on the Web a few years ago, and recently flat design "shot" and became super-popular thanks to large companies that actively used flat design.

 But where did this flat design come from?
 And why do we see it on the Internet?
 Like everything in design, knowing the history of this style will help you make more informed decisions when using flat design.

 Let's see what a flat design is, what design trends of the past influenced it, and find out how it became so popular.

 Those of you who are not familiar with the meaning of flat design should know that flat design is a style in design in which the elements are devoid of any stylistic features.
-They do not look like the embodiment of real objects (the so-called skeuomorphism).
+They do not resemble real objects' embodiment (the so-called skeuomorphism).

 Today, it seems that designers are strongly attracted to flat design because it is perceived as fresh and modern and allows you to focus on what is most important: the content and message.

 However, this does not mean that other styles are not taken into account at all.
-Often, to denote the opposite of a flat style, the term "rich design" is used, which is characterized by the presence of a large number of various decorations - bevels, reflections, shadows, gradients.
+Often, to denote the opposite of a flat style, the term "rich design" is used, characterized by the presence of many various decorations - bevels, reflections, shadows, and gradients.
 "Rich design" is used to make things more "tactile," more convenient for users viewing the website and using mobile applications.

 It is important to understand that "rich design" is not the same as skeuomorphism.
-Skeuomorphism involves the conscious use of physical analogs of certain elements (toggle switches, buttons, skin textures, and so on) so that they look familiar to users.
+Skeuomorphism involves the conscious use of physical analogs of certain elements (toggle switches, buttons, skin textures, etc.) to look familiar to users.